 The oldest part of the castle consisted of a perimeter of defensive walls of an elongated and irregular shape.
 It were adapted to the rocky top of the hill, which provided safety especially from the high eastern slopes.
 In the southern part of the courtyard a free-standing, four-sided tower was placed, which had 10-meter-long sides and a wall thickness of up to 2.5 meters.
 The remains of the fireplace found in it and the quite large internal space of 5×5 meters indicate that it served a residential function.
 In addition, it secured the entrance gate to the courtyard, squeezed into the narrow space between the tower and the eastern slope.
 It was not the only building in the castle, because at its highest point, on the rock on the north side, there was another four-sided tower or a tower-like building.

-At the beginning of the 15th century, in the times of Stibor of Stiboricz, a new, representative palace on the north side was erected and two new outer wards were added: west and south.
-The defensive walls were equipped with arrowslits.
-An interesting solution was to dig a tunnel in rock with an outlet in a cave, below the castle.
-In the middle of the 16th century, a large cannon tower was built on the east side of the castle and the another one on the upper ward.
-Quadrilateral tower and foregate with a small cylindrical tower protected a new entry road on the south-west side.
+At the beginning of the 15th century, at the time of Stibor of Stiboricz, a new, representative palace was erected on the north side of the courtyard and two outer wards were added: west and south.
+The defensive walls were equipped with embrasures and the gate was placed in a four-sided tower on the south-west side.
+An interesting solution was a tunnel cut in the rock with an exit in the cave, below the castle.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.